 Embracing lean production to better serve vulnerable populations

-Since our inception 40 years ago, NRS Relief, its parent company NRS International and its manufacturing arm, Haji Sheikh Noor-ud-Din & Sons (HSNDS), have been consistent advocates and practitioners of responsible production.
+Since our inception 40 years ago, NRS Relief, together with its manufacturing arm, H. Sheikh Noor-ud-Din & Sons (HSNDS), have been consistent advocates and practitioners of responsible production.
 We strive for environmental, social and financial sustainability through the rigorous control of product development processes and supply chains, from manufacturing to delivery.
 Robust quality assurance ensures compliance with environmental and social accountability certifications, such as ISO 14000, ISO 9001 and SA 8000.

 Our sustainability culture ensures that we always look for ways to improve production standards.
 The decision of senior management in 2016 to implement a comprehensive lean production regime marks our latest step in this journey.